emilerik/pretty-dashboard/README.md

 # Pretty Dashboard!

 A dashboard which displays time, weather, a personal greeting and randomized wallpaper.
 Built in React.
+Uses the SMHI API to fetch weather data, and Unsplash to fetch random wallpaper.

 ## Installation